Summer 2016 Unique Course Offerings

 Time: 9:00AM - 4:00PM each day

-Course Description: Explore with us the social and philosophical issues in the latest hot topics in social media including: hacking, surveillance, big data, the NSA, Snowden, gaming and bitcoin.
+Course Description: This course will be held in the University Events Room of the Glickman Library on the Portland Campus.
+Explore with us the social and philosophical issues in the latest hot topics in social media including: hacking, surveillance, big data, the NSA, Snowden, gaming and bitcoin.
 Using guest speakers, video, fiction, and recent research, we will debate and analyze the future of privacy, identity, community and the social costs of security in digital culture.

-This is a unique course structure, but one that we think will work well for this topic and offer students something a little different.
-The two days will consist of speakers, presentations, class discussions and activities.
-Some class work is expected to be completed before the start of the 2 day seminar.
-After the 2 days, students will have at least 2 weeks to complete the written assignments for the class.
+This is a unique course structure.
+Students attend for two full days only on the Portland campus.
+Additional work is available online.
+The two days, June 1st & 2nd, will consist of speakers, presentations, class discussions and activities.
+Some online work is expected to be completed before the start of the 2 day seminar.
+After the 2 days, students will have at least 2 weeks (until June 15) to complete the written assignments for the class.
 The written assignments are related to the content of the 2 days as well as to course readings.
 The course syllabus will be available in Blackboard to enrolled students at least 2 weeks before the start of the class.
 3 credits.

 CON 490 (81384)